vitaly-t/spex/docs/batch.md

 **Kind**: global function
 **Summary**: Resolves a predefined array of <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a>.
 **Returns**: <code>Promise</code> - Result for the entire batch, which resolves when every value in the input array has been resolved,and rejects when: - one or more values in the array rejected or threw an error as a <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed value</a> - one or more calls into the notification callback returned a rejected promise or threw an errorThe method resolves with an array of individual resolved results, the same as `promise.all`.
 In addition, the array is extended with read-only property `duration` - number of millisecondstaken to resolve all the data.
-When failed, the method rejects with an array of objects `{success, result, [origin]}`: - `success`: `true/false`, indicates whether the corresponding value in the input array was resolved. - `result`: resolved data, if `success=true`, or else the rejection reason. - `origin`: set only when failed as a result of an unsuccessful call into the notification callback (see documentation for parameter `cb`)In addition, the array is extended with function `getErrors`, which returns the list of just errors,with support for nested batch results.
+When failed, the method rejects with an array of objects `{success, result, [origin]}`: - `success` = `true/false`, indicates whether the corresponding value in the input array was resolved. - `result` = resolved data, if `success=true`, or else the rejection reason. - `origin` - set only when failed as a result of an unsuccessful call into the notification callback (see documentation for parameter `cb`)In addition, the array is extended with function `getErrors`, which returns the list of just errors,with support for nested batch results.
 Calling `getErrors()[0]`, for example, will get the sameresult as the rejection reason that `promise.all` would provide.
 In both cases the output array is always the same size as the input one, providing index mappingbetween input and output values.
 <table>
   <thead>
     <tr>